spraakbanken/korp-frontend/doc/user_manual_eng.md

 ### Word picture

-The word picture function (if available) is disabled by default, and must first be activated by ticking the "Show word picture" box in the search settings.
+To generate a word picture, the search query must contain a single word or lemgram.
+In extended and advanced search, that means a single token with a single condition on the _word_ or _lemgram_ attribute.
-The word picture tab is only active when you have searched for a *single word* or a *lemgram* from *Simple* search.

 Here, the searched word is displayed together with words that it has syntactic relations to in the material, grouped by relation.
 For a verb, for example, the subjects and objects that are particularly characteristic of that particular verb are displayed, and for a noun, characteristic modifiers are shown, as well as verbs of which the noun is subject and object.

 ![Word picture in Korp](images/ordbild.png)